Pennsylvania vacation rental tax guide

 Avalara free tax guides

-Airbnb, HomeAway, and VRBO have changed the way vacationers travel.
-More and more guests are choosing to rent private homes rather than book hotels.
-With a bounty of popular destinations including Philadelphia and Hershey Park, the Keystone State offers prospective short-term rental hosts the opportunity to bring in extra income and meet new people.
+Airbnb and Vrbo have changed the way vacationers travel, with many guests choosing to rent private homes rather than book hotels.
+With a bounty of popular destinations including Philadelphia, Hershey Park, and the Poconos, the Keystone State offers prospective short-term rental hosts the opportunity to bring in extra income.

 But new income opportunities bring new tax implications.
-Like hotel, motel, and B&B stays, short-term rentals in Pennsylvania are subject to tax.
-Tax authorities expect most short-term vacation rental hosts to collect short-term rental taxes from their guests and remit them to the proper authorities.
+Like hotel and B&B stays, short-term rentals in Pennsylvania are subject to tax.
+Vacation rental hosts are required to collect applicable taxes from guests and remit them to the proper authorities.

-If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Pennsylvania authorities.
-You may be the property owner, a renter subleasing a room, a third-party property management firm, or other party.
+If you collect payment from short-term guests renting out a room, apartment, house, or other dwelling, you’re likely responsible for collecting, filing, and remitting short-term rental taxes to Pennsylvania tax authorities.

 Location is key to compliance

-You can use our lodging tax lookup tool to get a rate report specific to your Pennsylvania address.
-The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, number of required registrations, and minimum number of rented days to qualify as a taxable stay.
+Use our lodging tax lookup tool to get a rate report specific to your Pennsylvania rental’s address.
+The report includes the estimated total tax rate to collect from guests, number of required registrations, number and frequency of returns per year, and minimum number of rented days to qualify as a taxable stay.

 It should be noted that tax rates and the rules governing them change frequently.
 Please consider your tax rate report to be informative rather than authoritative.

-Before you can begin collecting lodging on your short-term rental in Pennsylvania, you must register with the Pennsylvania Department of Revenue.
-You can register online or via mail.
-When you register, you will receive a Pennsylvania Sales, Use, and Hotel Occupancy Tax License.
+Before you can begin collecting taxes on your short-term rental in Pennsylvania, you’re legally required to register with the Pennsylvania Department of Revenue.
+You can register online to receive a Sales, Use, and Hotel Occupancy Tax License as well as instructions on filing your lodging taxes.

 Do I need to form an LLC?

-In Pennsylvania, you do not need to form an LLC in order to register with tax authorities.
+In Pennsylvania, you don’t need to form an LLC to register with tax authorities.

 Local short-term rental regulations